-The Routing Congestion per CLB is based on estimation and not actual routing.
+For 7 series and UltraScale devices, use the Routing Congestion per CLB, which is based on estimation and not actual routing.
 After placement or after routing, you can display this congestion metric by right-clicking in the Device window, selecting Metric, and then selecting Vertical and Horizontal Routing Congestion per CLB.
 This provides a quick visual overview of any congestion hotspots in the device.
 The following figure shows a placed design with several congested areas due to high utilization and netlist complexity.

-Figure 5-9: Example of Congestion in the Device Window
+Figure 5-12: Example of Congestion per CLB in the Device Window